En bref

 CVG 5181 Decentralized Wastewater Management (3 units)

 Fundamental principles and practical design applications of decentralized wastewater treatment for domestic and industrial sources.
 Management of decentralized wastewater systems; Pre-treatment systems; Soil infiltration systems; Advanced onsite technologies, constructed wetlands; Alternative collection systems; Wastewater reuse and septage management.
+This course is equivalent to CIVJ 5181 at Carleton University.

 Course Component: Lecture